 This model is particularly beneficial for potentially high-conflict parents who would benefit from learning the skills prior to mediation, but do not require intensive counseling.
 Learning the skills prior to mediation should make for a more effective mediation process.
 An Instructor’s Manual is provided.

-Pre-Mediation Coaching Set (for Professionals, includes Instructor's Manual and Coaching Workbook)
+Materials Needed: Pre-Mediation Coaching Set (for Professionals, includes Instructor's Manual and Coaching Workbook)

 High Conflict Institute has collaborated with Online Parenting Programs to offer the New Ways curriculum in an interactive, online format.
 Parents can be court-ordered, or referred by a legal or mental health professional to complete this online program.
 Parents can also voluntarily complete the course any time, pre or post-divorce.
 Ideally, parents should complete this course at the beginning of their case.